Biosecurity (Bovine Tuberculosis–Otago Land Levy) Order 1998

 3 Levy imposed

-• This order imposes a levy payable to the Board for the purposes of partially funding the implementation of the National Bovine Tuberculosis Pest Management Strategy.
+This order imposes a levy payable to TBfree New Zealand for the purposes of partially funding the implementation of the National Bovine Tuberculosis Pest Management Plan.

 4 Occupiers responsible for paying levy